aksh-ay06/my-board/README.md

 #Steps to run the project on the local machine

-change the following line found in the index.html document to the backend server address for your local machine it might look something like http://localhost:3000 which will enable the socket client module to make connect with the socket server module on your local machine.

-let socket = io.connect("https://openboard-clone-wlv5.onrender.com");
+run `npm install` and `npm start`.
+Open http://localhost:3000 which will create a new board and redirect you to a unique URL.
+Share this URL with other users so that they join the same board.
+The client automatically connects to the correct board based on the URL so no code changes are required.

 Akshay Patel